John Ibrahim

-John Houssam Ibrahim, (born 25 August 1970) is a former Kings Cross nightclub owner.
+John Houssam Ibrahim (born 25 August 1970) is a former Kings Cross nightclub owner in Australia.
 Police allege Ibrahim is a "major organised-crime figure" and was labelled as the "lifeblood of the drugs industry of Kings Cross" during the 1995 Wood royal commission.
 However, Ibrahim strongly denies this, and has not been convicted of any related crime.

 Early years

-Ibrahim is the second of four sons and two daughters born to Wahiba Ibrahim and her husband in a Muslim household.
+John Ibrahim was born in 1970 in Tripoli, Lebanon, before emigrating with his family to Australia as a child.
+Ibrahim is the second of four sons and two daughters born to Wahiba Ibrahim and her husband.
 Often referred to as the "Ibrahim brothers", the eldest son is Hassan "Sam" (b. c.
 1966), followed by John, Fadi (b. c.
 1974), and the youngest son is Michael (b. c.
 1979).

 At age 16, Ibrahim witnessed the brother of Bill Bayeh being attacked by two men.
 Ibrahim became involved and ended up receiving a large knife wound to his torso; and was treated at St Vincent's Hospital, Sydney and placed into a coma for three weeks, followed by six months' recovery in the hospital, due to extensive damage to his lungs, liver, and intestines.
 The stabbing resulted in a large scar.